Good Enough? An Investigation on the Impact of Label Quality in Large-Scale Medical Datasets: Experiments and Results

 \section{Experiments and Results}

-To evaluate the impact of the quality of datasets for different downstream tasks, we consider two distinct tasks: In-Domain evaluation and pre-training suitability.
+We evaluate the impact of dataset quality across two scenarios: In-domain evaluation and pre-training suitability.

-\textbf{Training Setup:} We chose DynUnet~\cite{isensee2019dynunet} as our model of choice as it offers a flexible and well-proven architecture serving as the workhorse of the nnU-Net~\cite{isensee2021nnu} framework.
-Let $f_{D_{g}},g\in\mathcal{G}^+$ be a deterministically trained DynUnet on the Dataset version of $D$ that has been generated by $g$.
-To mitigate any influence on model training except for the data, we use a completely deterministic training for 1000 epochs where each epoch consists of exactly 250 mini-batches, thereby oversampling the dataset if needed.
-For each dataset, we resample images to their respective datasets' median resolution before extracting patches.
-The patch sizes are specific for each dataset $D$, but remain constant across the different versions $D_{g}\forall g\in\mathcal{G}$.
+\textbf{Training Setup:} We chose DynUnet~\cite{isensee2019dynunet} as our model of choice, as it offers a flexible and well-proven architecture serving as the workhorse of the nnU-Net~\cite{isensee2021nnu} framework.
+To mitigate any influence on model training except for the data, we use a completely deterministic training for 1000 epochs, where each epoch consists of exactly 250 mini-batches, thereby oversampling the dataset if needed.
+We generally follow the nnUnet training setup by resampling images to their respective datasets' median resolution before extracting patches.
+For the in-domain evaluation setup, we choose patch sizes to be specified by each dataset $D$ and remain constant across the different versions $D_{g}\forall g\in\mathcal{G}^+$.
 The network weights are updated using the AdamW~\cite{loshchilov2018decoupled} optimizer over a cosine-annealing learning rate scheduler starting from a base learning rate of $1e-3$.
-We leverage random 80/20 splits setting aside 80\% of the data for training and 20\% for evaluation.
+We leverage random 80/20 splits, setting aside 80\% of the data for training and 20\% for evaluation.
 The splits are consistent across all versions of $D$.